Dataherald/dataherald/README.md

 ## Replacing core modules
-The Dataherald engine is made up
+The Dataherald engine is made up of replaceable modules.
+Each of these can be replaced with a different implementation that extends the base class.
+Some of the main modules are:

+1. SQL Generator -- The module that generates SQL from a given natural language question.
+2. Vector Store -- The Vector DB used to store context data such as sample SQL queries
+3. DB -- The DB that persists application logic.
+By default this is Mongo.
+4. Evaluator -- A module which evaluates accuracy of the generated SQL and assigns a score.

+In some instances we have already included multiple implementations for testing and benchmarking.

 ## Contributing
-As an open-source project in a rapidly developing field, we are extremely open to contributions, whether it be in the form of a new feature, improved infrastructure, or better documentation.
+As an open-source project in a rapidly developing field, we are open to contributions, whether it be in the form of a new feature, improved infrastructure, or better documentation.

 For detailed information on how to contribute, see [here](CONTRIBUTING.md).